jolmoo/pickmu-mobile/README.md

     > **Solution:** Implemented **Dual (IDLE/ACTIVE) geolocation logic** for performance and battery saving, coupled with a **Background Task** to maintain tracking persistence.
 2. **Adaptive UI for multiple screen sizes:** Some components did not scale correctly on smaller devices.
 Solved by using responsive layouts and dynamic styling.
 3. **Authentication across multiple providers:** Implementing Google, Apple, and email login in a single flow was complex.
 Used proper libraries and context-based state management to unify authentication logic.
-4. **Real-time chat integration with Webhooks:** Ensuring messages sync correctly between users and riders required careful handling of API calls, state updates, and webhook events.
-5. **Push notifications via EAS:** Ensuring notifications were delivered correctly for order updates and chat required proper integration and testing across platforms.
+4. **Push notifications via EAS:** Ensuring notifications were delivered correctly for order updates and chat required proper integration and testing across platforms.
-6. **Build Process and Testing:** Given the complexity of background geolocation, a strict installation flow was required for iOS testing, involving enabling **Developer Mode** and executing the JS bundle using `npx expo start --dev-client` for correct loading and real-time debugging.
+5. **Build Process and Testing:** Given the complexity of background geolocation, a strict installation flow was required for iOS testing, involving enabling **Developer Mode** and executing the JS bundle using `npx expo start --dev-client` for correct loading and real-time debugging.

-Thanks to **Fernando (backend developer)** for providing support with API endpoints, debugging, Webhooks, and backend integration, which made development much smoother.
+Thanks to **Fernando (backend developer)** for providing support with API endpoints, debugging and backend integration, which made development much smoother.

 ---